Website Builder vs WordPress: Which Platform Fits Your Needs in 2025?

 ✓ Assess maintenance capacity: time available, technical comfort, support budget

-Score each platform (0-10) against your requirements, multiply by factor weights, sum results.
-Higher score indicates better platform fit for your specific needs.
+Score each platform (0-10) against your requirements, multiply by factor weights, and sum the results.
+A higher score indicates a better platform fit for your specific needs.

 Is WordPress a website builder?